 Hangers are a handy and functional gift, and personalized ones add a special touch that will ensure the recipient thinks of you whenever they reach for their favorite shirt.
 Use letter stencils and acrylic paint pens to design the neck of the hanger.
 You could use the person’s monogram (perfect for someone who recently got married and changed their last name) or a favored nickname.
 The possibilities are endless.
 For an extra decorative finish, consider attaching a ribbon at the base of the hook.

 This gift idea is ideal for a newlywed, soon-to-be-wed, or someone who recently moved to a new home.
 It’s also a cinch to make.
 Find a wooden letter to represent the person’s first or last initial, a frame that will fit the letter, and some wrapping paper to use as a background.
-Put the letter inside of the frame.
-Cut an appropriately-sized square of wrapping paper and put it behind the letter.
+Put the letter inside the frame.
+Cut an appropriately sized square of wrapping paper and put it behind the letter.
 Secure the frame, and you’re done.